Project

 implement osd crush rule create-erasure

-Added by Loïc Dachary over 9 years ago.
-Updated over 9 years ago.
+Added by Loïc Dachary over 10 years ago.
+Updated about 10 years ago.

 Status: